awsdocs/amazon-ec2-user-guide/doc_source/accelerated-computing-instances.md

 For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

-For more information about specifying CPU options, see [Optimizing CPU options](instance-optimize-cpu.md)\.
+For more information about specifying CPU options, see [Optimize CPU options](instance-optimize-cpu.md)\.

 ## Instance performance<a name="gpu-instance-performance"></a>

 There are several GPU setting optimizations that you can perform to achieve the best performance on your instances\.
-For more information, see [Optimizing GPU settings](optimize_gpu.md)\.
+For more information, see [Optimize GPU settings](optimize_gpu.md)\.

 EBS\-optimized instances enable you to get consistently high performance for your EBS volumes by eliminating contention between Amazon EBS I/O and other network traffic from your instance\.
 Some accelerated computing instances are EBS\-optimized by default at no additional cost\.
 For more information, see [Amazon EBS–optimized instances](ebs-optimized.md)\.